fbpx

 In the last five days I have seen two websites fail because the payment cards details had run out.
 Domains are generally registered for two years and in that time it easy for the card details to expire, most registrars will notify you by email when this happens, but these email could end up in your spam box, ignored as not thought of as relevant or just put off for another day until it’s too late.
 Not only will you lose your website, but your emails will also fail and your search engine ranking will plummet.
 Keep those car details current.

-From the Accessibility, Education & WordPress categories
+From the Performance, SEO & User Experience categories